Top 12 Corporate Office Design Trends in 2023

 Written by: Parcel Pending

-The current data suggests that with COVID-19 becoming an endemic vs. pandemic disease, employees might be back to the office in strong numbers this year.
-If so, here are the latest corporate office design trends and ideas to note:
+The current data suggests that with COVID-19 becoming an endemic vs. pandemic disease, employees might be back in the office in strong numbers this year.
+If so, here are the latest corporate office design trends and office interior design ideas to note:

 #1 More Informal Conversational Areas

 Since remote work demonstrated that many office jobs could be completed successfully at home, the goal of going into the modern office is often for informal discussions, collaboration, creativity, and company culture building.
-As a result, you’ll soon be seeing more café-type seating areas than meeting rooms.
-The Wall Street Journal recently reported that 60% of companies are redesigning their offices to accommodate the shift to hybrid work, with many eliminating private office spaces and devoting more space to café-like seating and open space work areas1.
+As a result, modern office design will soon be featuring more café-type seating areas than meeting rooms.
+The Wall Street Journal recently reported that 60% of companies are redesigning their office layout to accommodate the shift to hybrid work, with many eliminating private office spaces and devoting more space to café-like seating and open-space work areas.

 #2 Modern Offices that Feel Like Home

-Knowing that we got comfy and cozy in our elastic-waist pants over the pandemic, 2022 offices will reflect a home office-like atmosphere.
-Other office design ideas include plush carpeting, cushy couches, warm lighting, and even curtains!
+Knowing that we got comfy and cozy in our elastic-waist pants over the pandemic, new offices, flexible workspaces, and re-developed office spaces will reflect a home office-like atmosphere.
+Other recommended office interior design ideas to meet these preferences include plush carpeting, cushy couches, warm lighting, and even curtains!